Describe a person you disliked at first but ended up being friends with: IELTS Speaking Cue Card

 What qualities did you initially dislike about Hida?

 I initially thought Hida was not a good listener and came off as a show-off.
-I found her demeanor off-putting, which made me hesitant to approach her.
-However, as I got to know her better, I realized that my first impressions were misleading.
+I was very talkative, and her quiet demeanor made me misjudge her character.

 How did your friendship evolve over time?

 Our friendship evolved through shared experiences in class and on the bus.
-The more we talked, the more we discovered our common interests and values.
-This gradual understanding helped us bond, leading to a strong friendship by the end of our college years.
+As we talked more, we discovered our common interests and perspectives, which helped us bond.

 What challenges did you face while becoming friends?